GENERAL INFORMATION: 503-823-4000

 a. all applicable charges for parking including the posted hours at a "PAY TO PARK POSTED HOURS" facility;

-b. that proof of payment must be displayed and clearly visible through the windshield;
+b. at any facility where a Parker receives a printed receipt, that proof of payment must be displayed and clearly visible through the windshield; and

-e. that vehicles parked without valid proof of payment or permit are subject to a parking penalty.
+c. that vehicles parked without valid proof of payment or permit are subject to a Penalty.

 B. Non-Pay Private Parking Signage.